basicem/medica-api/README.md

 2. **Update Project Configuration**

-   Locate the configuration file or section in your project where you set up email settings.
-Typically, this is found in your application's settings or a configuration file.

-   Update the email settings with the following SMTP details provided by Mailtrap in .env:
+   Update the email settings with the following SMTP details provided by Mailtrap in .env file:

    - **SMTP Server**: `smtp.mailtrap.io`
    - **Port**: `2525` (or the port number provided by Mailtrap)
    - **Username**: Your Mailtrap username
    - **Password**: Your Mailtrap password

-3. **Test Email Sending**

-   To test if email sending is working

 To start the project open the terminal and type text below: